Tuesday Sector Laggards: Energy, Financial

-In afternoon trading on Tuesday, Energy stocks are the worst performing sector, showing a 2.2% loss.
-Within the sector, APA Corp (Symbol: APA) and NOV Inc (Symbol: NOV) are two large stocks that are lagging, showing a loss of 5.2% and 5.1%, respectively.
-Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is down 1.1% on the day, and up 38.37% year-to-date.
-APA Corp, meanwhile, is up 54.90% year-to-date, and NOV Inc is up 17.70% year-to-date.
-Combined, APA and NOV make up approximately 1.6% of the underlying holdings of XLE.
+The worst performing sector as of midday Tuesday is the Energy sector, showing a 2.8% loss.
+Within that group, NOV Inc (Symbol: NOV) and Marathon Oil Corp.
+(Symbol: MRO) are two of the day's laggards, showing a loss of 9.9% and 4.5%, respectively.
+Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is down 2.4% on the day, and up 36.36% year-to-date.
+NOV Inc, meanwhile, is up 11.14% year-to-date, and Marathon Oil Corp. is up 72.94% year-to-date.
+Combined, NOV and MRO make up approximately 1.6% of the underlying holdings of XLE.

-The next worst performing sector is the Financial sector, higher by 0.2%.
-Among large Financial stocks, Citizens Financial Group Inc (Symbol: CFG) and KeyCorp (Symbol: KEY) are the most notable, showing a loss of 3.0% and 2.9%, respectively.
-One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is up 0.2% in midday trading, and up 16.01% on a year-to-date basis.
-Citizens Financial Group Inc , meanwhile, is up 25.45% year-to-date, and KeyCorp is up 26.72% year-to-date.
-Combined, CFG and KEY make up approximately 1.0% of the underlying holdings of XLF.
+The next worst performing sector is the Financial sector, showing a 1.3% loss.
+Among large Financial stocks, Unum Group (Symbol: UNM) and Lincoln National Corp.
+(Symbol: LNC) are the most notable, showing a loss of 3.7% and 3.4%, respectively.
+One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is down 1.1% in midday trading, and up 15.99% on a year-to-date basis.
+Unum Group, meanwhile, is up 22.23% year-to-date, and Lincoln National Corp. is up 23.00% year-to-date.
+Combined, UNM and LNC make up approximately 0.4% of the underlying holdings of XLF.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: